-- The Mitsubishi warranty will not cover damage that can be attributed to using incorrect wheel and tires sizes or modifying the engine, suspension, brakes, body, or powertrain computer programming.
+- The Mitsubishi warranty will not cover damage that can be attributed to using the incorrect wheel and tire sizes or modifying the engine, suspension, brakes, body, or powertrain computer programming.
 (Mitsubishi’s famous Lancer Evolution sports model has been out of production since 2016, and the brand currently does not offer any performance models.)

 - Also not covered is damage caused by driving over curbs, overloading the vehicle, racing, or using your vehicle as a “stationary power source.”
 That last one likely relates to connecting an inverter to the vehicle’s electrical system to power appliances when camping or during a residential power outage.

-On the other hand, RepairPal ranks the Mitsubishi Outlander Sport, a compact crossover, as seventh out of 26 compact SUVs, with an average annual repair cost of $498.
+On the other hand, RepairPal ranks the Mitsubishi Outlander Sport, a compact crossover, seventh out of 26 compact SUVs, with an average annual repair cost of $498.
 Keep in mind, “average” can mean some owners will pay more.